Blog

 Where Claude Cowork Excels (and Where It Doesn't)

-The Technical Skill Barrier
+The Technical Skill Barrier and Model Incentives

 When Cowork functions as designed, the experience feels transformative.
 When it encounters edge cases or unexpected inputs (which happens constantly in business contexts), users need troubleshooting capabilities that most office workers don't possess and shouldn't be expected to develop.